f-ssemwanga/gcse-comp-sci/Lesson1.md

 This week you spend £--- on your phone bill, £--- on food, £--- on seeing friends You had £--- in your account, now you have £--- left
 ```
-#### Add evidence to your classnotebook: Programming Skills --> Programming 101
-#### Evidence requirements
-- Add a challenge  name and number e.g Challenge 7 Pocket Money Calc
-- Take a snip which shows your output and the code

 **Requirements:**
 - Ask for weekly pocket money amount
 - Get costs for phone, food, and social activities
 - Calculate and display remaining money
 - Handle negative balances appropriately
+#### Add evidence to your classnotebook: Programming Skills --> Programming 101
+#### Add a title and a snip showing code and output - make sure code works

 ---